What is Anxiety?

 • Feeling out of control

-• Irrational or excessive worry about encountering a specific object or situation
+• Extreme worry about encountering the feared object or situation

 The Meadows Texas campus